 Photo © Peter Schaaf

-Kapilow’s range of activities is astonishingly broad, including his What Makes It Great?® presentations (now in their fifteenth seasons in New York and Boston ), his family compositions and Family Musik® events, and his “Citypieces”.
-The reach of his interactive events and activities is wide, both geographically and culturally: from Native American tribal communities in Montana and inner-city high school students in Louisiana to wine-tasters in the Napa Valley, and from tots barely out of diapers to musicologists long out of Ivy League programs, his audiences are diverse and unexpected, but invariably rapt and keen to come back for more.
-Everyone from business groups and foundations to hospitals, law schools, math departments and conferences are finding connections and intersections between music and the outside world thanks to Rob Kapilow’s insight.
+Kapilow’s range of activities is astonishingly broad, including his What Makes It Great?® presentations (now for over fifteen seasons in New York and Boston), his family compositions and Family Musik® events, his “Citypieces”, and residencies with institutions as diverse as the National Gallery of Canada and Stanford University.
+The reach of his interactive events and activities is wide, both geographically and culturally: from Native American tribal communities in Montana and inner-city high school students in Louisiana to audiences in Kyoto and Kuala Lumpur, and from tots barely out of diapers to musicologists in Ivy League programs, his audiences are diverse and unexpected, but invariably rapt and keen to come back for more.

-Kapilow’s popularity and appeal are reflected in notable invitations and achievements: he appeared on NBC’s Today Show in conversation with Katie Couric; he presented a special What Makes It Great?® event for broadcast on PBS’s Live From Lincoln Center in January 2008; and he has written two highly popular books published by Wiley/Lincoln Center: All You Have To Do Is Listen (2008) which won the PSP Prose Award for Best Book in Music and the Performing Arts, and What Makes It Great?
+Kapilow’s popularity and appeal are reflected in notable invitations and achievements: he appeared on NBC’s Today Show in conversation with Katie Couric; he presented a special What Makes It Great?® event for broadcast on PBS’s Live From Lincoln Center; and he has written two highly popular books published by Wiley/Lincoln Center: All You Have To Do Is Listen which won the PSP Prose Award for Best Book in Music and the Performing Arts, and What Makes It Great?
 (2011), the first book of its kind to be especially designed for the iPad with embedded musical examples.

-A documentary film, named Summer Sun, Winter Moon after Kapilow’s choral/symphonic work of the same name, which traces the process of that work’s composition from its conception through to its premiere, has been broadcast more than 250 times on Public Television since 2009.
+A documentary film, named Summer Sun, Winter Moon after Kapilow’s choral/symphonic work of the same name, which traces the process of that work’s composition from its conception through to its premiere, has been broadcast hundreds of times on Public Television since 2009.

-Rob Kapilow dedicates his summer months to writing and composing new music, most recently a large-scale work commissioned by the Marin Symphony to celebrate the 50th Anniversary of the Golden Gate Bridge, which will be premiered in June 2012.
+Rob Kapilow dedicates his summer months to writing and composing new music, most recently a large-scale work commissioned by the Marin Symphony to celebrate the 50th Anniversary of the Golden Gate Bridge, which was premiered to great acclaim in May 2012.

 What Makes It Great?®

-Kapilow’s What Makes It Great?® (WMIG) made its auspicious debut on NPR’s Performance Today nearly 20 years ago, and with its accessible ten-minute format it quickly attracted a wide base of fans and followers.
+Kapilow’s What Makes It Great?® (WMIG) made its auspicious debut on NPR’s Performance Today over 20 years ago, and with its accessible ten-minute format it quickly attracted a wide base of fans and followers.
 Snowballing in popularity, it developed into a full-length concert evening and was soon snapped up by presenters looking to build new audiences.
-What Makes It Great?® now sells out regular subscription series in Kansas City (16th season) and Cerritos, CA (13th season), as well as at New York’s Lincoln Center and the Celebrity Series of Boston, both now entering their fourteenth seasons.
-The latest installment of WMIG concerts is now presented by the Washington Performing Arts Society at the Smithsonian Institution in Washington, DC.
-Kapilow’s WMIG offerings around the country this season range from Bach’s Double Violin Concerto and Haydn’s String Quartet in G, Tchaikovsky’s Serenade for Strings and Mendelssohn’s Octet, to Shostakovich’s String Quartet No. 8 and Schoenberg’s Verklärte Nacht.
+What Makes It Great?® has sold out regular subscription series in places as diverse as Kansas City, MO, Cerritos, CA, as well as at New York’s Lincoln Center, the Celebrity Series of Boston, and the Smithsonian Institution in Washington DC and the National Gallery of Canada.
+The latest installment of WMIG concerts is now being presented by the Toronto Symphony, and will include Mozart’s Eine Kleine Nachtmusik, the Beethoven Violin Concerto and Copeland’s Appalachian Spring.

 In 2008, PBS’s Live From Lincoln Center broadcast a special What Makes It Great?® show, bringing it to TV screens throughout the US; worldwide audiences were also able to see and experience Kapilow’s trademarked presentations when Lincoln Center inaugurated a series of WMIG video podcasts.
 Kapilow designed a series of WMIG events especially for teenagers, and, in 2005, he introduced them to thousands of middle- and high-school children in collaboration with the Toronto Symphony Orchestra, in a series that has continued on an annual basis and has been repeated around North America.
 Kapilow’s Bernstein “Songbook” event at Lincoln Center has been selected as one of the New York Times’s “Top Ten Moments” of theater offerings.